COBOL-Kid/Capstone/Planning/UserStories.md

     Adding a Maintenance Record:
         - I see suggested maintenance items (within ±10,000 miles).
-        - I can check a box next to an item to add it as a maintenance task.
+        - I can check a box next to an item to add it as a completed maintainence item.
         - I enter the repair mileage and optionally the cost.
         - If the desired item isn’t in the list, I can manually add details (description, notes, price, mileage).
         - After selection, I receive a confirmation summary and can either confirm or edit my choices.